 Bower’s Museum is another fun and educational experience.
 Their mission is to enrich lives through the world’s finest arts and cultures.
 When visitors explore the museum’s exhibitions, they will be taking in and experiencing history and different cultures.

 Some of the exhibitions include: Gemstone Carvings, Sacred Realms, Spirits and Headhunters (Art of the Pacific Island), Ancient Arts of China (A 5000 Year Legacy), and Ceramics of Western Mexico.
 Not only is the museum enjoyable to visit, but visitors will have a better understanding of history and culture when they leave.
-And for kids, the Bower’s Kidseum has hands-on interactive learning opportunities.

 Other museums in Orange County that are great for exploring with friends and family include Pretend City, Discovery Cube OC, Marconi Automotive Museum, the Surfing Heritage and Cultural Center, Laguna Art Museum, Muzeo, and the Lyon Air Museum.